 3. Take the focus off of yourself.
 Commit to believing that it’s much less about you than what you perceive.
 Because it really is.
 Instead of dwelling on ways you’ll be uncomfortable, inconvenienced, or just annoyed, take a moment to try to put yourself in your in-laws’ shoes.

 Will they be traveling to join you?
 Have a meal or snacks ready to welcome the weary travelers.

-Remember, the holidays (and your marriage) are not about your comfort.
-They’re really about your commitment: to God, to your husband, and to your /his family.
+4. Remember, the holidays (and your marriage) are not about your comfort.
+They’re really about your commitments: to God, to your husband, and to both of your families.

 Our oldest daughter Ashley, like most brides, felt uncomfortable with her new in-laws.
 She took lots of notes in those early years as she struggled to make sense of these new people who were so very different than her people, thinking she’d write a book about her experiences.
 Part of the tension is the assumption that everyone is supposed to automatically love one another the moment the “I dos” are said.
 We don’t give ourselves or our in-laws the grace to grow new relationships over time which is how all relationships develop.

 So be open to the idea and pray for the possibility that you might actually eventually grow to like them.
 Ashley now loves her in-laws and thinks they are the greatest.
 And I love them too and agree they are delightful.